Law License Fee Information

 Do I need a password or login to pay my fees online?

-Yes, all members and affiliates have a username and password.
+Yes, all attorneys and affiliates have a username and password.
 You can reset your password here if needed.

 I am having a problem accessing my account online.
 What should I do?